chingu-voyages/V54-tier3-team-37/frontend/README.md

 Prompto is the frontend application designed to be the user interface for interacting with the Prompto backend.
 Its primary goal is to provide a seamless and intuitive experience for users to generate high-quality prompts for Large Language Models (LLMs) based on the Pentagram framework.
 The frontend focuses on presenting a clean form for structured input, displaying generated results, and managing prompt history, ensuring users can efficiently create and organize their interactions with AI models.

-Prompto is built with React and TypeScript, styled using Tailwind CSS for a utility-first approach.
-It utilizes React Router for navigation and Redux Toolkit for state management, particularly for handling authentication status and managing the prompt generation/history data fetched from the backend.
+Prompto is built with **React 19** and **TypeScript**, styled using **Tailwind CSS** for a utility-first approach.
+It utilizes **React Router v6** for navigation and **Redux Toolkit** for state management, particularly for handling authentication status and managing the prompt generation/history data fetched from the backend.
 The application is built to be responsive and user-friendly, complementing the backend's powerful prompt generation capabilities.
+It leverages **Vite** as its build tool for a fast development experience.

 ---